Need to talk? Call 1800 882 436.

 Some babies at 7 months can move around by crawling, rolling or shuffling.
 If you haven’t done so already, now is the time to make sure their environment is safe by baby-proofing your house.

 Their memory will also be getting much better.
 That means they will look for something when it’s covered or when it’s dropped on the floor.
-They will love a jack-in-the-box or pop-up books with stories they remember.
+They will love jack-in-the-box or pop-up books with stories they remember.

 Their growing awareness means they understand more about what you want from them.
-They will get excited when you enter a room and will hate being apart from you — that’s often why they call for you in the middle of the night.
+They will get excited when you enter a room and won’t enjoy being apart from you — that’s often why they call for you in the middle of the night.
 It’s the start of separation anxiety and will fade as they grow older.
-They may also start testing your authority at this age and refusing to do what you ask.
-It doesn’t mean they are being bad; testing the boundaries like this is a normal part of their development.

 Your baby will be babbling a lot and starting to mimic the sound of language.
 They may be saying ‘mama’ or ‘dada’, although they won’t really know what these words mean.
 They’ll be able to use noises to grab your attention and will use facial expressions like frowning or grinning to communicate with you.